tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 10/notes.md

 Try x = 0 -> take y = 1 => 0⋅1 = 0 < 1

 we can always choose small enough xy < 1

+`Question 4 (B) ii`

+There is no real x ≠ 0, and integer y such tha xy ≤ 1